dnilhnry/CPP-Game-Engine-and-Basic-Platformer/README.md

 ESC to pause

-If you build the program and get an error related to d3dx9_43.dll, see below:
+If you build or run the program and get an error related to d3dx9_43.dll, see below:
 https://www.drivereasy.com/knowledge/solved-d3dx9-43-dll-missing-on-windows-10-7-8